veekaybee/textedit/python_packaging_post.md

 ## Preamble

 Recently, I built a machine learning natural language app in Python.
-It has a web interface where you can type in a query, like google.
-The program process the JSON text input as a natural language query and searches the text database for  phrases that are similar.
-It then returns matches.
+It has a Google-like web interface where you can type in a query.
+The program process JSON text input from a number of data sources.
+It then searches the text database for phrases that are similar based on a trained Tensorflow model and returns matches.

 ![flow](img/flaskflow.png)

 There are several moving parts:

 1) A data import/cleaning module

 2) The Tensorflow machine learning model

-3) the Flask webapp that accepts text input/surfaces the matches
+3) The Flask webapp that accepts text input/surfaces the matches

-When I started to figure out how to glue these three pieces together into a single package, like one you would do a `pip install` on and just have it work locally on any machine, it wasn't as straightforward as I hoped.
+When I started to figure out how to glue these three pieces together into a single package you would do a `pip install` on and have it work locally on any machine, it wasn't as straightforward as I hoped.
 It turned out that there was a lot going on in the Python packaging world.

 Should I be using virtualenvs?
 Pipenvs? `Setuptools`?
 Should I have a `setup.cfg?` Where do my tests go?
 Which testing suite do I use?
 Does each folder need an `__init.py__`?
+What does that file even do?
 How do I reference modules along the same `PYTHONPATH`?
 These were just some of the questions I had when I was getting started.

-While I was researching, it became apparent that Python's flexbility, which I really appreciate when I'm writing code, makes it a huge pain to operationalize.
+It became apparent that Python's flexbility, which I really appreciate when I'm writing code, makes it a huge pain to operationalize.

 As I worked, I thought I'd write down everything I learned through a simple example.
-But, as I started writing, I realized I *extremely Inception voice* needed to go deeper in understanding what's going on in the Python language.
+But, as I started writing, I realized I *extremely Inception voice* needed to go deeper to understand what's going on in the Python language.

 So, the idea of this post is to build up to packaging from the very basics of Python internals.
 Come with me on a voyage of magic, adventure, and really annoying relative path references to find out how and why Python packaging works the way it does.

-To go through this, you should be reasonably comfortable with Python (aka if you know what a [list comprehension](http://effbot.org/zone/python-list.htm) is and how it works you should probably be good) and have some understanding of OOP basics.
+To go through this post, you should be reasonably comfortable with Python (aka if you know what a [list comprehension](http://effbot.org/zone/python-list.htm) is and how it works you should probably be good) and have some understanding of OOP basics.

 ## Python hides the hurt

 I'm going to start this Python post with a little Java.
 Sorry in advance.

 I'm currently working through a certificate in computer science, and most of my classes so far have been in Java.
-I've previously done mostly dynamically-typed Python, and R, which is way out there, and Scala, but for Spark, which doesn't count, so I was a little intimidated by the shackles of Java syntax.
+I've previously done mostly dynamically-typed Python, and R, which is way out there, and Scala, but for Spark, which is a separate beast altogether, so I was a little intimidated by the shackles of Java syntax.

 For instance, if I want to read a text file, change some text in it, and output to a new file, that process is pretty painless in Python: